 Bjarni has worked as a dramaturg and co-author with theatre groups and collectives such as Kriðpleir Theatre Group, Kviss Búmm Bang, and the Dublin-based Brokentalkers.

 He is co-founder and co-artistic director of the LÓKAL Theatre Festival Reykjavík, an annual event that brings new theatre to the Icelandic audience and connects Icelandic theatremakers with the international scene.

 RAGNHEIÐUR SKÚLADÓTTIR was born and raised in Reykjavík.
 She finished her BA in theatre and multimedia at the University of Iowa in 1991 and her MFA at the University of Minnesota, Minneapolis in 1996.
 Following her studies she moved to New York City where she lived and worked for four years.
 In 2000, following a 13 year stint in the U.S, she moved back to Reykjavík after being offered the position of Dean of Department of Theatre and Dance at then newly founded Iceland Academy of the Arts.
 Ragnheiður worked at the Academy until 2011, initiating new programs in contemporary performance practices and contemporary dance.
 In 2008 she co-founded the LÓKAL International Theatre Festival, an annual event that presents new local and international work in the field of theatre and performance.
 She was artistic director of the Akureyri City Theatre from 2012 to 2015.

 Ragnheiður has years of experience as teacher and mentor (at IAA, University of Syracuse, Academy for Scenekunst in Fredrikstad, MAKE Ireland).

-She is currently covering a maternity leave, as managing director, at Iceland Dance Company.
+She is currently the managing director of Iceland Dance Company.